thesarahmeister/workshops/survey/initial.md

    Would you be interested in learning more about how they work and checking their assumptions (e.g. ANOVA assumes normal distributions of its variables)?

+5. Please describe two main aspects of your research you struggle the most with (eg. Managing and cleaning your data, getting your data into a format that can be analyzed, choosing the right test and learning how to apply it, getting results into the right format to put into tables and manuscripts, etc.).

+6. Please describe other, secondary aspects of your research that you find difficult.

+7. If a series of workshops were set up on all things data related, which times would be best for running them?
+    * (should we do a link to doodle or something?)
+    * Thursday after seminar?
+    * Tuesday afternoon?
+    * a weekend morning?
+    * other time?